 Industry alone cannot effectively deliver fundamental breakthroughs required to advance the field.
 The Industrial Affiliates Program connects CEC research to companies concerned with commercial electrochemical systems, so that the focus of academic research and development can be industrially relevant, and to communicate the latest advances rapidly to industry.

-The Center for Electrochemistry will host its annual workshop over the weekend of February 9 in Austin, Texas.
-Session topics include photoelectrochemistry, batteries, and electrocatalysis.
-Click here for information on the 2013 Workshop on Electrochemistry.
+The Center for Electrochemistry will host its annual workshop over the weekend of February 8-9 in Austin, Texas.
+Session topics include nanoscale electrochemistry, electrochemistry for sustainability, and electrocatalysis.
+Click here for information on the 2014 Workshop on Electrochemistry.